IamTheFij/slog/README.md

     func SetOutput(w io.Writer)
         SetOutput allows changing the output of all loggers

-    func WarnOnErr(err error, format string, v ...interface{}) WarnOnErr if error provided, will provide a warning if an error is provided

-    func Warning(format string, v ...interface{})
+    func Warningf(format string, v ...interface{})
-        Warning will log with a WARNING prefix
+        Warningf will log with a WARNING prefix